Arxari/Linux-terminal-shock-aided-learning-tool/README.md

 - Paste it into your .bash file
 - Set your API key and shocker ID
 ##### For Fish
-- Go into the [bash file](https://github.com/Arxari/Linux-terminal-shock-aided-learning-tool/blob/main/fish) and copy it
+- Go into the [fish file](https://github.com/Arxari/Linux-terminal-shock-aided-learning-tool/blob/main/fish) and copy it
 - Paste it into your config.fish file
 - Set your API key and shocker ID